robert-hardy/statistical_inference/PITCHME.md

 > There is now a 69% chance the coin is biased.

+---

 Kruschke calls this _reallocating credibility_.

 ---

-In this example with little data, the frequentist is clearly struggling.

----

-Bayesian inference gives conclusions that seem much more intuitive:
+Bayesian inference corresponds more closely to our itnuition:

-> Given the data, I’m more persuaded the coin is biased.
+> Given the data, I’m more/less persuaded of my prior beliefs.

-This 'update' process is very precise.

-Kruschke calls it _reallocating credibility_.

 ---